3 Biggest Guard Card Training Myths Exposed

 Guard Card training used to involve live classes that had to be taken in-person.
 You had to drive to a training facility, sit through a bunch of lectures, and take exams.
 It was a serious commitment that really did take about forty hours over the span of several days.

-Over the years, the process became simpler and more streamlined until we got to where we are today, with a DVD, some booklets, and written tests.
-BSIS still labels courses with hours, but it may not take the stated amount of time.
-If you take your Guard Card classes at Valley Guard Online, you can go through all “40 hours” of required training at your own pace in your spare time.
+Over the years, the process became simpler and more streamlined until we got to where we are today.
+If you take your Guard Card classes at Valley Guard Training, you can go through the required training at your own pace in your spare time.

 And that’s about it.

 Hopefully all of this has shown you how California Guard Card classes and training actually work.
-The classes don’t involve anything physical, which means you don’t have to take them in-person.
+The classes don’t involve anything physical, which means you don’t have to take most of them in-person.
 And even though that forty-hour number sounds like a lot, the Guard Card training of today is nothing like it used to be.
-You can even get all of your required courses online whenever it’s convenient for you.
+You can even get most of your required courses completed online whenever it’s convenient for you.

-If you’d like to learn more about our own BSIS-certified, online Guard Card training, visit Valley Guard Online.
+If you’d like to learn more about our own BSIS-certified, online Guard Card training, visit Valley Guard Training.